-When your screening list is final, stick to it when making your decisions about rental applicants.
-If you don’t deviate, you will be protecting yourself from any kind of discrimination lawsuit from a denied applicant.
+When your screening list is final, make sure to stick to it when making your decisions about rental applicants.
+As long as you don’t deviate, you will be protecting yourself from any kind of discrimination lawsuit from a denied applicant.

-If you aren’t consistent in screening tenants, you will make it look like you are discriminating.
-Take the time up front to list the criteria, so you won’t have to make on-the-spot decision or go with your gut.
-Avoid legal trouble by sticking to your list.
+If you are not consistent in screening tenants, it could look like you’re discriminating.
+Take the time upfront to list the criteria, so you won’t have to make on-the-spot decisions or go with your gut instinct.
+Avoid legal trouble by sticking to your list!

 Above all, take the time to learn the New Jersey tenant screening process.
 You may think you know all about it, but there are some different aspects to keep in mind.

 - Application fees are not refundable, meaning you can keep the money to cover the cost of screening

 - Make sure that every applicant knows that their fee is not refundable, whether they are selected or not

 - Some landlords return the application fee to the applicant they choose, but it is not required by law